 - decreased urination

 This complication is especially serious in infants and young children who vomit.
-This is because younger children have less fluid to sustain themselves due to smaller body mass.
+This is because younger children have smaller body mass and thus have less fluid to sustain themselves.
 Parents whose children show symptoms of dehydration should talk to a pediatrician immediately.

 Malnutrition is another complication of vomiting.
-Failure to keep down solid foods causes the body to gradually lose nutrients.
-People experiencing excessive fatigue and weakness related to frequent vomiting should seek medical attention.
+Failure to keep down solid foods causes the body to lose nutrients.
+People experiencing excessive fatigue and weakness related to frequent vomiting should also seek medical attention.

 Dietary changes can also help recurrent vomiting.
 These are especially helpful for morning sickness.
 Foods that help to alleviate vomiting include:

 Treatment plans are the best course of action for related medical conditions.
-Triggers of vomiting can vary between patients.
+Vomiting triggers can vary between patients.
 These may include: